ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/git.md

 For example, let's say we had some C++ file that had a merge conflict:

-TODO make this code something more like robotathon code?? (oh no oh no namespaces oh no)
+TODO make this code something more like robotathon code?? (oh no oh no namespaces oh no not my arduino)

 ```cpp
 #include <iostream>